Integrating Github.com allows Bridgecrew Cloud to:

 - Scans triggered by Infrastructure-as-Code files changes in other branches- These scans inspect only the resources changed in the latest build of the branch.

-A GitHub settings page will open.
+- Under the Configure Account tab, select Authorize.
+A GitHub Settings page will open.

 The image below shows an example of a Bridgecrew comment on a violation found in IaC resources modified in the PR that triggered the scan.